smtilson/pp5-ml-dashboard/README.md

 # NBA Home Team
 [NBA Home Team]() is a machine learning (ML) project aimed at gaining insight into NBA statistics and building ML pipelines that can predict the outcome of games.
-We used publicly available data to build 2 classification pipelines and one clustering pipeline.
+We used publicly available data to build two classification pipelines and one clustering pipeline.
 The two classification pipelines give insight into which statistics may be undervalued when assessing future performance.
-After removing key features that can be used to compute which team won the game, we built two classification pipelines that could predict if the home team won or not.
-We also clustered the data to see what, if any, the clustering algorithm might be able to determine about the game of Basketball.
+We also clustered the data to see if the statistics could be used to determine which era of basketball a game belonged to.

 ## Table of Contents
 - Dataset